Chewyfitz/coding-challenge-nab-2019/readme.md

 This file has instructions for the following implementations (in order):
 1. bash
 2. C
-3. C++
-4. Haskell
+3. Haskell
-5. Java
+4. Java
-6. JavaScript
+5. JavaScript
-7. Python
+6. Python
-8. Visual Basic
+7. Visual Basic

 This set of solutions is also available at github: https://github.com/Chewyfitz/coding-challenge-nab-2019 The repository will be made public at (approximately) 5pm on Monday the 18th of November so as to deter any copying by others attempting the challenge.